-Scams & Alerts
+Scams & Fraud Prevention

 Local and national credit union members are being called on their home phones and being asked if they would like to apply for a loan, lower their interest rate on their credit card and being asked other personal information such as Social Security number, birthdate, pin numbers and debit/credit card numbers.
 Peninsula Federal Credit Union will never call their members requesting any personal information over the phone.
 NEVER give out your personal information over the phone but if you have please contact the credit union immediately.

 Winning a big sweepstakes prize is a dream come true.
 However, that dream can quickly turn into a nightmare when you find out is a scam.
 The following facts are things to look out for when you receive a notice that you won a sweepstake.

 - Sweepstakes scams want you to pay to receive the prize.